Argh! My cat’s in heat!

 Dr. Edele Grey is a veterinary surgeon with seven years of experience.
 She professionally works mostly with horses but has treated pets of all sizes including terrapins, llamas, and others.
 Dr. Grey graduated with honors from the University College Dublin, Ireland, has completed further education in Equine Sports Medicine.
 In her free time, she enjoys writing about pet ownership and educating people about veterinary care of animals and preventing disease.View all 5 articles Learn about our editorial process

-Your kitten is being overly affectionate the past few days but won’t stop yowling like a banshee at 2 am?!
-If your kitty hasn’t been neutered then she may be reaching sexual maturity and entering estrus.
-Estrus is more commonly known as a ‘heat’.
+Your kitten is overly affectionate for the past few days but won’t stop yowling like a banshee at 2 am?!
+If your kitty hasn’t been neutered, then she may be reaching sexual maturity and entering estrus.
+Estrus is more commonly known as ‘heat.’
 These periods of time signal that your female kitten is sexually mature and fertile.
-Kittens reach puberty around 4-6 months of age though this could be as late as 12 months in some, due to age and the time of the year.
-Kitten’s can become pregnant during their first heat, so if you don’t want her to breed you need to take some extra care to prevent matings.
-Cat’s are seasonally polyestrous which means that queens come into heat regularly during the Spring and Autumn months in they are not mated nor pregnant.
+Kittens reach puberty around 4-6 months of age.
+Though this could be as late as 12 months in some due to age and the time of the year.
+A kitten can become pregnant during their first heat, so if you don’t want her to breed, you need to take some extra care to prevent matings.
+Cat’s are seasonally polyestrous, which means that queens come into heat regularly during the Spring and Autumn months in which they are not mated nor pregnant.
 Some cats will cycle through heats all year round if they are indoor cats or live in warmer climates.

-How do I know when my cat is in heat?
+How do I know when my Cat is in the Heat?

-Typical signs of a cat being in heat include being overly affectionate and rubbing her face on furniture to scent her territory, increased and prolonged vocalization while being demanding of your attention.
-Some cats may be irritable or aggressive toward her human slaves when in heat due to the cacophony of hormones and her frustration if unable to mate.
+Typical signs of a cat being in heat include being overly affectionate, rubbing her face on furniture to scent her territory, and increasing and prolonged vocalization while being demanding of your attention.
+Some cats may be irritable or aggressive toward her human.
+When in heat, due to the cacophony of hormones and her frustration if unable to mate.
 Almost all queens in heat will roll on the floor while wiggling their bottom in the air, particularly when stroked.
-Some cats will spray urine around the home and constantly beg to go outdoors to try to attract a tomcat.
+Some cats will spray urine around the home and constantly beg to go outdoors to attract a male cat.

-The mewing and yowling are to let another cat’s that they are sexually fertile and looking for a mate.
-The hormonal surges your kitten is experiencing influence their scent spreading (face rubbing and urine spraying) and attention-seeking behaviors which will subside once the heat is over.
+The mewing and yowling are to let other cats that they are sexually fertile and looking for a mate.
+The hormonal surges your kitten is experiencing influence their scent spreading (face rubbing and urine spraying) and attention-seeking behaviors, which will subside once the heat is over.
 Unlike dogs, we rarely see any blood spots when queens are in heat.

 Estrus usually lasts for an average of 6 days in cats, though this can vary from a few days to weeks.
 The duration of your cat’s heat depends on a few things; cat’s in their first heat may have prolonged or very short heats due to their developing reproductive organs and hormone production.

 Mating will also affect how long your queen remains in heat.
-Cat’s are known as induced ovulators which means that a queen must be mated in order to release eggs for fertilization.
+Cat’s are known as induced ovulators, meaning that a queen must be mated to release eggs for fertilization.
 Most females require 3-4 matings within a 24 hour period to induce this release.
 Once the queen has ovulated, her heart will stop within 1-2 days.
 If a female hasn’t been mated in a heat cycle, she will return to heat again around 3 weeks later though their cycle can last from as little as 1 week to 6 weeks throughout the season.

 How can I stop my cat from coming into heat?